AshitomW/TicTacToe/README.md

 ## Contributing

-We welcome contributions to improve the project!
+Any contributions to improve the project are welcome!